hara94/SecurePrivacyTasks/README.md

 # SecurePrivacyTasks

-**SecurePrivacyTasks** is a user management application demonstrating key CRUD functionalities while incorporating critical GDPR considerations, such as cookie consent, data access rights, and secure authentication.
+**Task 1** is a user management application demonstrating key CRUD functionalities while incorporating critical GDPR considerations, such as cookie consent, data access rights, and secure authentication.

 ## Table of Contents